zarpafantasma/corpus_rythmos/I- Scientific_Papers/012-en_US-Rhythmic_Ecology.md

 The main research trajectory is to (i) assemble **multi-family, co-located datasets** with strict BIN ledgers, (ii) standardize **collapse artifacts** and **YAML methods**, (iii) run **intervention tests** that attempt to **engineer** $`\alpha`$ (corridor phasing, mosaic heterogeneity), and (iv) benchmark $`\alpha`$ changes against **classical early-warning** metrics to clarify complementarities.

 **Summary.** RTM-Eco reframes ecological time as a **gauge-invariant slope** inside coherent regimes, backed by **falsifiable collapse** and **heterogeneity-gated fusion**.
-Its novelty lies not in postulating another power law but in **making tempo geometry operational**, auditable, and directly mappable to **design levers**—while treating failures as informative boundaries rather than anomalies to be smoothed away.
+Its novelty lies not in postulating another power law but in **making tempo geometry operational**, auditable, and directly mappable to **design levers**, while treating failures as informative boundaries rather than anomalies to be smoothed away.

 **11. Limitations & Scope**